Best Blu-ray and 4K Blu-ray players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Blu-ray and 4K Blu-ray players you can buy in 2020.

 Some home cinema set-ups demand a player with even more focus than the Sony mentioned above.
-Where premium build quality and high grade components are par for the course, in an attempt to bring you the best picture and sound possible.
+At this level, premium build quality and high grade components are par for the course, as is the attempt to bring you the best picture and sound possible.
 The Pioneer UDP-LX500 is such a player.

 Read the full review: Pioneer UDP-LX500

 If your budget can't stretch all the way to the Pioneer mentioned above, then the Cambridge CXUHD is a great shout.
 Like the Pioneer, its feature count isn't the most extensive (connections are limited to a couple of HDMIs and digital audio outputs) and there's little in the way of smart functionality, but in terms of all-round ability, there's a heck of a lot to like.

 The CXUHD produces a realistic picture and does a great job handling dark and light scenes.
 There's loads of detail to lap up, whether you're watching a 4K or standard Blu-ray.
 It's sonically gifted too, displaying transparency and musicality when playing movie soundtracks and CDs.
 There's a sense of refinement here that budget players simply can't match.

 Read the full review: Cambridge Audio CXUHD

 There's no shortage of excellent 4K Blu-ray players to choose from at the premium end of the market, and you can now add the UBP-X1100ES to the list.
 Like the Cambridge above, it's a universal deck which means it can handle all manner of disc formats, including 3D Blu-ray, SACD and DVD-Audio.
 It supports HDR10 and Dolby Vision HDR, but there's no support for HDR10+, which is a little disappointing.